 I love my blankets.
 I love cosying on up in them in the evening with a good book and a hot drink.
 My daughter has a few lovely warm fleecy blankets that she can transport around our flat and that line her bed in the nights.
 I also have two lovely thick warm dressing gowns, as does my daughter and comfy cotton PJ’s not to mention lovely warm slipper boots.
 These are all great for keeping us warm although we’ve only recently had to get them all out.
 I have just moved all my jumpers and cardigans to the front of my wardrobe for the autumn season.
 We also have a medium tog duvet on our kingsize bed which works well in the summer and winter months, although I change the type of sheets depending on the season.
 Autumn and Winter means thicker, cotton sheets keeping me lovely and toasty at night.
 The use of thick curtains also provides much use by keeping the room warm, the cold out although it does make it a little dark.
 Hopefully this will mean I get to keep those heaters off for quite a while yet.
 I have also prepared our warm winter hats, scarves and gloves in case I am feeling far too tight!

-To save a little energy when it comes to cooking and warm drinks I’ve invested in a slow cooker, which takes up about as much energy as a light bulb, and creates delicious home cooked hearty soups, stews, casseroles, chilli and the like (well, I create, but you know what I mean) and a thermo-flask thing.
-I like my tea and coffee throughout the day so to save on water and to save constantly boiling the kettle I either make a huge pot of tea in the morning, fully thought out with tea cosy to keep it lasting, or use a flask to keep the coffee hot so I can enjoy it for that little bit longer.
+To save a little energy when it comes to cooking and warm drinks I’ve invested in a slow cooker and use this to create delicious home cooked hearty soups, stews, casseroles, chilli and a thermo-flask.
+I like my tea and coffee throughout the day so to save on water and to save constantly boiling the kettle I either make a huge pot of tea in the morning, fully kitted out with tea cosy to keep it lasting, or use a flask to keep the coffee hot so I can enjoy it for that little bit longer.
 It obviously gradually gets cooler but it does keep for a fair amount of time, at least long enough for me to get through most of the morning therefore saving energy and a little water too.